Social Security Disability Insurance (SSDI) vs. Private Individual Disability Insurance

 Remember, SSDI has strict requirements that recipients must meet.
 Private, individual, or long-term disability insurance will require the insured to pay a premium.
 But, don’t undervalue the significant hurdles that SSDI will require—if you do, you may end up with no benefits at all.

 For SSDI eligibility, you need to earn a certain amount of “work credits” each year you work in a profession where you paid FICA taxes.
 Your work credits will vary.

 Furthermore, to qualify for SSDI benefits, you must meet the definition of disability under the Social Security Act.
-Generally, the act will consider you disabled if you’re unable to work due to a severe condition that has lasted or is expected to last at least one year and you are un-trainable in any other occupation.
+Generally, SSDI will consider you disabled if you’re unable to work due to a condition that has lasted or is expected to last at least one year and you are un-trainable in any other occupation.

 How much you’ll get.
 Social Security disability benefits are much more modest than many people realize.
 They are meant to help you meet basic living needs, not replace all of your lost income.

 In 2017, Social Security paid an average monthly disability benefit of $1,171.
 Unfortunately, that is barely enough to keep a beneficiary above the annual 2017 poverty level of $12,060.